jonpappalord/DITRAS/README.md

 ~~~
 python DITRAS.py 10000 720 location2info_trentino od_matrix.pkl diary_generator_1hour.pkl trajs_10000_720.csv
 ~~~
 DITRAS will simulate the mobility of 10,000 agents for 720 hours (1 months), using the `location2info_trentino` weighted spatial tessellation and the diary generator `diary_generator_1hour.pkl`.
 The produced synthetic trajectories will be stored in a file named `trajs_10000_720.csv`.
-DITRAS will also compute the origin destination matrix 'od_matrix.pkl` the first time you run the command.
+DITRAS will also compute the origin destination matrix `od_matrix.pkl` the first time you run the command.

-Enjoy DITRAS and let us know if something is not working!
+Enjoy DITRAS please give us your feedback!